-Kinder Morgan’s pipeline and tanker expansion project was approved by Christy Clark more than a year ago.
+Trans Mountain’s pipeline and tanker expansion project was approved by Clark.
 She declared that the pipeline met her “five conditions,” including the successful completion of an environmental assessment.
 But this assessment was completed by the industry-captured National Energy Board for the federal government and accepted by B.C. without further questions.
 The environmental assessment does not include downstream emissions coming from when it actually gets burned overseas.
 Including that number?
 Emissions are estimated to be 10 times higher than the upstream emissions from the oil’s extraction the government does count.

 So basically, the environmental assessment did not consider the lion’s share of the pipeline’s emissions, and the provincial government just went with it.

 Why?
 Because Christy Clark was too busy fundraising from then owner Kinder Morgan and industry friends to pay attention to little details like the climate.
 We don’t know if these donations bought Clark’s approval, only a Corruption Inquiry can tell us that.
 But here are the facts: the biggest oil companies in the country contributed to the BC Liberals’ campaign, including Canadian Natural Resources, Suncor and Nexen.
 Then, Premier Clark approved the pipeline for their product.
 You connect the dots.